VailColorado13/codewars-autowriter/README.md

 # Instructions - you must have node.js installed.

 ## 1. Download/fork/clone repo.
-Add codewars-autowriter to what ever local folder you are using to store your codewars solutions.
+Add codewars-autowriter to the local folder you are using to store your codewars solutions.
 ## 2. Open terminal and cd into codewars-autowriter
 ## 3. run the following:
 ```